Buckwheat Groats (Kasha) with Fine Noodles and Vegetables

 - Salt and freshly ground pepper to taste

-Cook the vermicelli separately until just al dente, then immediately rinse with cool water.
+- Cook the noodles separately until just al dente, then immediately rinse with cool water.

-Heat the remaining oil in a large skillet or stir-fry pan.
-Add the red pepper, turnip, jicama, cabbage, and leeks, and stir-fry over medium heat until tender-crisp.
+- Heat the remaining oil in a large skillet or stir-fry pan.
+Add the leeks and sauté over medium-low heat for 5 minutes, or until limp.
+Add the bell pepper, jicama or turnip, and cabbage.
+Turn up the heat to medium-high and stir-fry until tender-crisp.

-Stir in the cooked groats and vermicelli along with the remaining ingredients and cook over low heat, stirring frequently, for 10 to 12 minutes.
-If the mixture seems dry, add just a bit of water.
+- Add the cooked groats and vermicelli along with the remaining ingredients and stir together gently.
+Cook over low heat, stirring frequently, for 3 to 4 minutes, until everything is piping hot.
+If the mixture seems dry, add just a bit more broth or water.
 Serve at once.